JQ-C/Data-Science-Projects/Customer Churn/README.md

 # Customer Churn with bank data
-This project uses a combination of machine learning and deep learning to find out what is the best model to use for customer churn prediction <br>
+This group project uses a combination of machine learning and deep learning to find out what is the best model to use for customer churn prediction <br>
 The list of machine learning used are
 - ANN
 - Naive Bayes